 Starting next year, some Belgian households currently supplied with lean gas (type L) will switch to rich gas (type H).
-The operation, named “conversion from L-gas to H-gas”, will begin in 2019 and end in 2029, affecting 1.6 million customers.
+The operation, named “conversion from L-gas to H-gas” began in 2019 and end in 2029, affecting 1.6 million customers.

 What impact will it have on energy bills and gas appliances belonging to Belgian households and businesses?
 Find the answers in this article.